Skip to main content

 Install the SDK and the Percy CLI as development dependencies:

 The SDK ships a percy/ directory that contains the flow and script files your Maestro flow references at runtime.
-You can reference this directory in either of the following ways before you zip your test suite for upload to BrowserStack.
+Reference this directory in either of these ways before you zip your test suite for upload to BrowserStack:

-Keep the SDK in node_modules and reference it from there in your flow.
-Include the node_modules/@percy/maestro-app/percy directory when you zip your test suite.
+• Reference under node_modules: Keep the SDK in node_modules and include the node_modules/@percy/maestro-app/percy directory when you zip your test suite.

-Copy the SDK’s percy/ directory into your workspace to produce a smaller zip:
+• Copy into your workspace (recommended): Copy the SDK’s percy/ directory into your workspace to produce a smaller zip.

 Your workspace then has the following layout: